authier-pm/authier/web-extension/README.md

 - `pnpm test -u` - runs Jest + updates test snapshots
 - `pnpm lint` - runs EsLint

+## Publishing a new version to stores

+We have all of the stores automated on CI except firefox.
+Firefox is handled manually from a separate branch.

+To publish a new version, simply invoke: `pnpm newTag` inside the `web-extension` folder

 <details>
   <summary>Loading the extension in Google Chrome</summary>